How does OutSystems support mobile development?

 You’ve browsed Cordova’s 2,880 plugins and you couldn’t quite find the one that you were looking for.
 You’ve scratched your head, you’ve scratched your chin, and you’ve even scratched your back only to learn that no amount of scratching will help you acquire the native functionality you’re looking for.
 You have to build the plugin from… scratch.

 In this tutorial, we’ll show you how to do that step-by-step.
-You’ll go from nothing to a fully-integrated Cordova plugin that you can use in your OutSystems mobile projects.
+You’ll go from nothing to a fully-integrated Cordova plugin that you can use in your mobile projects built with low-code - in this case, with the OutSystems platform.

 - Native Android development